crt26/pqc-evaluation-tools/README.md

 3. Build the OQS-Provider Library after a previous install of Liboqs

-The setup script will also handle the building of [OpenSSL 3.4.1](https://www.openssl.org/source/) within the pqc-eval-tools lib directory as this is required to utilise the OpenSSL provider functionality provided by OQS-Provider.
+The setup script will also handle the building of [OpenSSL 3.4.1](https://www.openssl.org/source/) within the pqc-evaluation-tools lib directory as this is required to utilise the OpenSSL provider functionality provided by OQS-Provider.
 This will be a separate build from the systems default OpenSSL installation and will not replace or interfere with those binaries.

 Additionally, when compiling the **OQS-Provider library**, the setup script will prompt you to enable two optional features: